Office: University of Memphis, Mitchell Hall 101, Memphis, TN 38152

 Having a local chapter in Memphis brings resources that directly impact and improve the quality of our Egyptology program.
 Lectures are always free and open to the public and give the University and Mid-South community a chance for dialogue with a variety of world class scholars.
 To join ARCE or to follow chapter events, please visit our website on ARCE's homepage.

 Currently I serve as the faculty mentor for the Egyptology Graduate Students Association [EGSA].
-EGSA is an official RSO at the University and sponsors lectures and social activities for Egyptology students in History and Art History.
-Most recently, the EGSA students went on a group trip to the ARCE annual meeting and conference in Chicago.
+EGSA is an official Registered Student Organizations at the University and sponsors lectures and social activities for Egyptology students in History and Art History.
 EGSA has a Facebook group you can join if you are a UM student in Egyptology.

 MA and PhD in Near and Middle Eastern Civilizations from University of Toronto [concentration in Egyptian art and archaeology]